A Commonsense

 Approach To Family Law

-One method of applying for a divorce in Saskatchewan is to begin with a legal separation agreement (and it’s the most common reason people use to establish that their marriage has irretrievably broken down).
-It’s a valuable document that can help a couple that wants to separate work through various issues before moving into the divorce phase.
+When someone is wanting a divorce in Saskatchewan they will generally begin with negotiating a separation agreement.
+This is a valuable document that can help a couple that wants to separate work through various issues before moving into the divorce phase.
 Here are some basics to keep in mind when beginning the process.

-A legal separation agreement is a document (or contract) developed as part of the separation that the two spouses draw up on their own without going to court first.
-In fact, a legal separation agreement may be everything needed to pursue the final divorce in the end, and it can help avoid court altogether–saving money, time, and stress.
+A separation agreement is a document (contract) developed as part of the separation that the two spouses negotiate between them without going to court first.
+In fact, a separation agreement may address everything that is needed to apply for a divorce in the end, and it can help avoid court –saving money, time, and stress.

-The agreement should include all the significant decisions that need to be addressed in a divorce, namely, child custody and support, spousal support (if applicable), division of assets, and any outstanding debts, etc. Once the couple has made these decisions, they can put them in writing as their separation agreement, forming the foundation for the divorce.
+The agreement should include all the significant decisions that need to be addressed in a divorce, namely, parenting arrangements and financial support, spousal support (if applicable), division of assets, and dealing with any outstanding debts, etc. Once the couple has made these decisions, they can put them in writing as their separation agreement, forming the foundation for their pathway forward.

 What if We Can’t Agree on Terms for the Separation Agreement?

-Because many marriages can end in anger, it may be difficult for the spouses to find a way to communicate and work toward common ground when proposing terms for a separation agreement.
+Because some marriages end in anger, it may be difficult for the spouses to find a way to communicate and work toward common ground when proposing terms for a separation agreement.
 Going directly to court could lead to increased anger, and court cases tend to be lengthy and expensive.

 Fortunately, there’s another way.
-In 2021, changes were made to the Divorce Act that require that couples try to resolve separation disagreements through a family dispute resolution process before appearing in court.
+Couples are required to try to resolve separation disagreements through a family dispute resolution process before appearing in court.
 One form of alternate dispute resolution (ADR) is mediation, something Panko Collaborative has believed in and practiced for many years.
 We’ve seen firsthand the difference it can make in coming to amicable agreements rather than contentious court cases.

 Working with knowledgeable, compassionate family law mediators can make an enormous difference when it comes to reducing stress and coming to acceptable compromises more quickly.

-How Does Mediation Work with Drawing up a Legal Separation Agreement?
+How Does Mediation Work with Drawing up a Separation Agreement?

 The mediator’s role is to ensure all concerns and issues are fully expressed and understood by both sides and to help each side move toward collaboration and compromise.
 Every case is unique with its own set of values and disputes, so there is no one-size-fits-all solution.

-Is a Legal Separation Agreement Required to be Considered Legally Separated in Saskatchewan?
+Is a Separation Agreement Required to be Considered Legally Separated in Saskatchewan?

 It’s not required.
 Once a couple stops living together, that specific date can be used as their legal separation date to begin the year-long countdown.
 However, the kinds of issues that are addressed in this agreement are central to the divorce process.

-If We Draw up a Legal Separation Agreement, Do We Have No Choice But to Divorce Eventually?
+If We Draw up a Separation Agreement, Do We Have No Choice But to Divorce Eventually?

 It’s possible but not advisable.
 Family law is complex and benefits from the assistance of experienced lawyers.